mikejcorey/geocoding-nicar-2019/README.md

-_Cribbing fairly heavily from a previous version by Denise Malan and Liz Lucas_
+_Cribbing from a previous version by Denise Malan and Liz Lucas_

 ## What is geocoding?